evandethier/satellite-ssc/README.md

 Calibration has been completed for Landsat 5 and 7 LT1 Surface Reflectance Product (USGS/NASA)

-The calibrations described here were made using 134,697 *in situ* measurements at 727 stations in the United States (United States Geological Survey, USGS), Canada (Water Survey of Canada, WSC), South America (HYBAM), and Taiwan (Water Resources Agency, WRA).
+The calibrations described here were made using 134,697 *in situ* measurements at 727 stations in the United States (United States Geological Survey, USGS), Canada (Water Survey of Canada, WSC), South America (HYdro-geochemistry of the AMazonian Basin, HYBAM), and Taiwan (Water Resources Agency, WRA).

 For information on how to implement these techniques for calibration or prediction, refer to the documentation provided in the **satellite-ssc** subfolders.